 The X850E unfortunately produces a lot of distortion at higher volumes.
 It remains fairly contained under 80dB, it quickly gets more pronounced past that point.

 The Sony X850E runs Android TV, which tends to be more difficult to navigate than other smart platforms but also has access to the Google Play Store, which has more apps and content than many other platforms.
 The 'Action Menu' button on the remote helps to relieve the navigation problem by showing a quick list of many common settings so users don't often have to navigate to the main settings menu.
 The remote's voice search button also helps with navigation by allowing the user to open apps and search for content directly.
-Content can be played from USB drives plugged into one of the TV's three USB ports, and the TV's Chromecast Built-in feature allows content to be cast from other devices to the TV.

 The TV's main interface doesn't have any ads, but third party apps may contain ads.
 There is an option in the TV to opt out of personalized advertising for these ads in apps.